-Although considered an "Ayurvedic herb", amla is actually an antioxidant-rich tree fruit, containing one of the highest sources of natural plant-based vitamin C. It is cleansing to the body and helps improve liver function and immune response.
+Although considered an "Ayurvedic herb", amla is actually an antioxidant-rich tree fruit, containing one of the highest sources of natural plant-based vitamin C available.
+It is cleansing to the body and helps improve liver function and immune response.
 Also called Indian gooseberry or amalaki (Emblica officinalis),

-it is particularly useful as a digestive and bowel tonic, improving digestive
+it is particularly useful as a digestive and bowel tonic, improving gastrointestinal

 functions without aggravating Pitta body types.

-Vata doshas, acting as a rejuvenative for the entire GI tract.
-It is likewise cleansing to the colon and supports healthy bowel movements.
-It is specific for soothing pain caused from inflammation in the joints.
+Vata doshas, acting as a rejuvenative for the entire GI tract and is additionally known to be specific for soothing pain caused from inflammation in the joints.
 Amla is often used in powder form but is also available as tablets or as a liquid extract.
-It is one of the main ingredients used in triphala formulations.
+It is one of the three dried fruits used in triphala formulations.

 Dosha: Amalaki or amla is balancing to all doshas, but especially Pitta.

 Shatavari (Asparagus racemosus) is a valued Ayurvedic herb for women of all ages.
-It is great for female menstruation and reproductive health and is likewise a nourishing tonic for women experiencing menopause as it is known to relieve hot flashes.
+It is often recommended for female menstruation and general reproductive health and is likewise a nourishing tonic for women experiencing menopause as it is known to relieve hot flashes.